xiaosuyyds/MuRainBot2/README_EN.md

 ## 📕About The Version
 * The current version of MRB2 is 2.0.0-dev

+~~You ask me why the first version is 2.0.0?because this is MRB2, so naturally it started from 2.0.0~~
 * Explanation of version number and version week:
     * The version number format is `<major version>.<minor version>.<patch version>-<special reminder/version (if any)>` e.g., `2.0.0`
     * Test versions uniformly add the `-dev` suffix to the version number, e.g., `2.0.0-dev`